cdapio/hydrator-plugins/transform-plugins/docs/ValueMapper-transform.md

 Description
 -----------
-Value Mapper is a transform plugin that maps string values of a field in the input record to a mapping value using mapping dataset.
+Value Mapper is a transform plugin that maps string values of a field in the input record to a mapping value using a mapping dataset.

 Mappings for the values are usually stored in a key-value dataset.
 The ValueMapper transform provides a simple method for manipulating input data, both a field and its values, using a mapping.